Trump shows up at NY civil trial as case winds down | Politics

 Trump shows up at NY civil trial as case winds down

-"This is a witch hunt and a very corrupt trial," he told news media outside the courtroom.
+What they've done is they've weaponized justice," he told news media outside the courtroom.
 Over the past several weeks, Trump's team has called bankers and others who did business with the Trump Organization to testify that they did not rely solely on Trump's valuations in deciding to lend to his company.

 Donald Trump